 High-fat foods

-Foods containing lots of saturated fat tend to be high in calories, which can limit weight loss results.
-Avoid: butter, whole-fat cheese, processed meats and fried foods.
+Foods containing lots of saturated fat tend to be high in calories, which can impact weight loss results.
+Limit: butter, whole-fat cheese and milk, processed meats and fried foods.

 Ultra-processed foods

 These are low in nutrients and often contain refined carbohydrates, which cause blood sugar spikes.
-Some examples are: sugary foods, white bread, boxed breakfast cereals and fizzy drinks.
+Some examples are: sugary foods, desserts, white bread, boxed breakfast cereals and soda.

 Alcoholic drinks